eriky/Wordpress-Development-Skeleton/README.md

-# Docker based WordPress development template
+# Docker based WordPress development skeleton

 This repo can be used as a base for your plugin or theme development based on docker containers.
 It will provide a working WordPress installation, and a way to clearly separate your code from that installation and apply version control to it.

-If you like this template you can freely use it for any purpose and in any way.
+If you like this skeleton you can freely use it for any purpose and in any way.

 ## Why?